Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 Beam and Post Sizing

 Bigger beams carry bigger loads.
 Wider posts support more weight.
-The relationship between post spacing, beam size, and load capacity involves real engineering.
+The relationship between post spacing, beam size, and how much snow the cover carries is something we size for every build.

 Attachment Method